mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 # Authenticating with the Atlas Go SDK

-The `atlas-sdk-go` library utilizes Digest authentication as default form of authentication.
+The `atlas-sdk-go` library utilizes Digest authentication as its default authentication method.
 You can [create an API key](https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-in-an-organization) through the Atlas UI or the Atlas CLI.

 To learn more about API authentication, refer to the [Atlas Administration API Authentication](https://www.mongodb.com/docs/atlas/api/api-authentication).